- Putting together a plan to help your business reach its goals (business consulting).

 It’s this last part that I’d like to talk about.
 Operations consulting essentially is what we can do to improve your company’s internal operations and business performance.
 Or, as I like to put it, how you can make more money without selling more business.

-OK, so what does an operations consultant actually do?
+OK, so what does an operations group actually do?

 Companies are always looking for ways to transform their business by doing what they do faster, smarter or better.
 They have to or they risk sinking without trace.

 Operations consultants provide you with specific solutions to deal with specific challenges.
 It might be helping you identify cost-savings across your retail stores in downtown Nashville, maximizing your profitability across a product line, resolving bottlenecks in your supply chain or streamlining your logistics.

 The greatest brands in the world need to be operationally efficient in every functional area of their business: Coca-Cola wouldn’t put up with its products being delivered late or to the wrong location and it’s highly unlikely that McDonald’s restaurants would work with a beef supplier that doubled its prices every year.
 Efficient business operations are a constant element to thriving, successful companies even when the economic climate demands cuts in other areas.

 Operations consulting then, is oriented around problem-solving: advising clients on the ‘how’ to do something rather than the ‘what’ to do.
 The primary objectives are to reduce a business’ cost base, increase its efficiency and effectiveness, improve the quality of its products and services, and the morale of its employees.
 Operations is the largest chunk of the management consultancy market in the US and worth around $70 billion.

 What’s the difference between an operations consultant and a management consultant?